canelhasmateus/diamond/vault/A/lookup/AwsGovernance.md

 [[AwsTags]]

-* [[Aws]] offers a variety of tools to help you implement proactive #tag governance by ensuring that tags are consistently applied when #resources are created
+* [[IndexAws]] offers a variety of tools to help you implement proactive #tag governance by ensuring that tags are consistently applied when #resources are created
 * [[AwsCloudformation]] has the Resource Tags Properties.